dundalek/closh/README.md

 - [ ] Automatic alias suggestion
 - [ ] [Interactive command-line interfaces](http://dundalek.com/entropic/combining-cli-and-gui/)

+## Tech details

+Closh runs ClojureSript on node.js via [lumo](https://github.com/anmonteiro/lumo/) REPL.
+In order to be somewhat bashward compatible there is a command mode which transforms top-level forms in a macro-like way.

+Thanks to Clojure's syntax for symbols supporting almost all characters we don't need to roll out a custom parser to support convenient unquoted notation for filenames and switches.
+Only customization done to a built-in reader is the support multiple slashes in a symbol, which is required for nested directories.

 ## Development

 Clone the repo and install dependencies

 ```
 git clone git@github.com:dundalek/closh.git
+cd closh
 npm install
 ```